The Labor Effects of Judicial Bias in Bankruptcy

 48 Pages Posted: 19 Jan 2021 Last revised: 12 Jun 2023

 Date Written: December 29, 2020

-We exploit the random assignment of cases across courts in the state of Sao Paulo in Brazil to study the effect of judicial bias on labor market outcomes.
-Employees assigned to courts that favor firm continuation are more likely to stay with their employer, but they earn, on average, lower wages after bankruptcy.
-We argue that imperfect information about outside options in the local labor market can rationalize this result.
-The effect is concentrated in periods of economic expansion.
-During recessions, instead, judicial bias favoring continuation helps preserve employees' earnings after bankruptcy.
+We study the effect of judicial bias favoring firm continuation in bankruptcy on the labor market outcomes of employees by exploiting the random assignment of cases across courts in the State of Sao Paulo in Brazil.
+Employees of firms assigned to courts that favor firm continuation are more likely to stay with their employer, but they earn, on average, lower wages three to five years after bankruptcy.
+We discuss several potential mechanisms that can rationalize this result, and provide evidence that imperfect information about outside options in the local labor market and adjustment costs associated with job change play an important role.

 JEL Classification: G33, G20, K10